 - Take frequent cool showers or baths.

 - Apply soothing lotions that contain aloe vera to burned areas to relieve pain and swelling.
-Applying 0.5% hydrocortisone cream to the burned area also may help.
+Applying over-the-counter hydrocortisone cream to the burned area also may help.
 Note: Do not use the cream on children younger than age 2 unless your doctor tells you to.
 Do not use in the rectal or vaginal area of children younger than age 12 unless your doctor tells you to.